waffle52/AirBnB_clone_v2/README.md

 * quit/EOF - quit the console
 * help - see descriptions of commands

-To start, navigate to the project folder and enter `./console.py` in the shell.
+Enter `./console.py` in the project directory via shell.

 #### Create
 `create <class name>`